ESA-eodashboards/eodashboard-narratives/WF-story.md

 **Streamlining flood analysis**

 The [WASDI platform](https://www.wasdi.cloud/) represents a significant advancement in EO data processing for flood monitoring.
 WASDI is a cloud-based workspace designed to simplify access, processing, and analysis of satellite data for environmental applications, including flood management.
 The method used to produce flood maps over an open area is integrated into an app called [SAR Flood Archive Generator 3.3.4](https://wasdi.readthedocs.io/en/latest/WasdiApplications/SARArchiveGenerator.html).
 This automated application processes the Sentinel-1 GRD archive for a specified Area of Interest (AoI), compiling historical flood maps.
-The dataset can be acquired via the [Network of Resources (NoR)](https://nor-discover.org/en/news/) request.

  <figure style="text-align: center;">
     <img src="https://wascia.ssl.telespazio.com/media/images/wasdi11.max-1600x1600.format-webp.webp"